 The format of the second preliminary exam is a short paper, a presentation open to the Penn Immunology community, and a closed session of questioning by the examining committee.

 PhD students take the second preliminary exam after the second laboratory rotation, in the middle of the fall semester of the second year.
-The MD/PhD students take this exam at the end of their first academic year in the program.
+MD/PhD students take this exam at the end of the spring semester of the first year (i.e. MD/PhD year 3).

 During the second preliminary exam, the examining committee evaluates the student’s progress and to determine if the student is capable of PhD-level research.
 If the student passes the second preliminary exam, the Executive Committee will meet to determine if the student should be advanced to Dissertation Status.
 No student may be advanced to Dissertation Status without passing this qualifying exam.